baconjs/bacon.js/README.md

 `Bacon.mergeAll(stream1, stream2 ...)` merges given EventStreams.

 <a name="bacon-zipasarray"></a>
-[`Bacon.zipAsArray(streams)`](#bacon-zipasarray "Bacon.zipAsArray(streams)") zips the array of stream in to a new EventStream that will have an array of values from each source stream as its value.
-Zipping means that events from each stream are combine pairwise so that the 1st event from each stream is published first, then the 2nd event from each.
-The results will be published as soon as there is a value from each source stream.
+[`Bacon.zipAsArray(streams)`](#bacon-zipasarray "Bacon.zipAsArray(streams)") zips the array of EventStreams / Properties in to a new
+EventStream that will have an array of values from each source as its value.
+Zipping means that events from each source are combined pairwise so that the 1st event from each source is published first, then the 2nd event from each.
+The results will be published as soon as there is a value from each source.

 Be careful not to have too much "drift" between streams.
 If one stream produces many more values than some other excessive buffering will